C Specification

 An application can keep the XrHandMeshVertexBufferMSFT structure for

-each frame in frame loop and use the returned vertexUpdateTime
+each frame in frame loop and use the returned vertexUpdateTime to

-detect the changes of the content in vertices
+detect the changes of the content in vertices.

 The application can therefore avoid unnecessary processing of vertices, such